pwangy/phase-2-09-04-nested-routes-v6/README.md

 export default routes;
 ```

+Let's walk through all of the changes we've made in the `routes.js` file.

+First, we imported the `App` component and added it as the parent component in
+our routes array.

-By entering our different route objects as an array associated with our `App`
+Second, by entering our different route objects as an array associated with our
-route's `children` key, we've set them up to render _inside_ of our `App`
+`App` route's `children` key, we've set them up to render _inside_ of our `App`
 component.
-That means that if we navigate to any of these _nested routes_ - such
+That means that if we navigate to any of these _nested routes_ — such
-as `/login`, for example - our `App` component will render with our `Login`
+as `/login`, for example — our `App` component will render with our `Login`
 component as a child component.

-Note that it's ok for our `Home` component to have the same path as our parent
+Note that it's okay for our `Home` component to have the same path as our parent
 `App` component.
-All child route paths _must_ start with their parent's route
+All child route paths must _start with_ their parent's route
-path, but they can also directly match their parent's route path.
-However, you
-can only have one child route whose path exactly matches its parent's path - you
-can't have multiple child routes whose paths exactly match the parent's path.
+path, and one of them (but only one) can _exactly match_ its parent's route
+path.

-Now that all of our routes are children of `App`, we can just include our
+Third, now that all of our routes are children of `App`, we can just include our
-`errorElement` on `App` - any errors that occur in one of our nested routes will
+`errorElement` on `App` — any errors that occur in one of our nested routes will
-"bubble up" to the parent route, which will render our ErrorPage.
+"bubble up" to the parent route, which will render our `ErrorPage`.
 Much DRYer!

-You can still render unique errorElements for each route, if you want to create
+Alternatively, you can render unique `errorElement`s for each route, if you want
-different error handling pages for different routes.
+to create different error handling pages for different routes.

+There's one more simplification we can make, this time to the `App.js` file.
-Since `App` now renders no matter what URL we visit, we can also just include
+Since `App` now renders no matter what URL we visit, we can just include our
-our `NavBar` component directly within our `App`, rather than dropping it into
+`NavBar` component directly within our `App`, rather than dropping it into every
-every page-level component:
+page-level component:

 ```jsx
 // App.js